gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

-@DAntraccoli2020MorSpe]. @Niskanen2017DriHig predicted LCBD values of plant communities (and 3 other diversity measures) on a continuous scale and a high number of sites (> 25 000) using Boosted Regression Trees (BRTs); however, they modelled the diversity measures directly instead of measuring them after modelling species distributions first, as we suggest here.
+@DAntraccoli2020MorSpe]. @Niskanen2017DriHig predicted LCBD values of plant communities (and 3 other diversity measures) on a continuous scale and a high number of sites (> 25 000) using Boosted Regression Trees (BRTs); however, they modelled the diversity measures directly, instead of measuring them after modelling species distributions first as we suggest here, and obtained lower predictive accuracy for LCBD than for the other measures, highlighting the challenge of predicting this measure .
 They also used a finer resolution (1 km x 1 km) on a regional scale, not a continental one.
 Therefore, the distribution of LCBD values on broad, continuous scales with a high number of sites and predicted species assemblages remains to be investigated.

 Measuring ecological uniqueness from LCBD indices on extended continuous scales also raises the question of which sites will be identified as exceptional, and